Resources for quitting

 Though intense, cravings will generally pass after 3-5 minutes.
 Students, faculty, and staff can get a free two-week supply of nicotine replacement therapy (NRT) from Rite Aid Pharmacy (655 Russell Blvd.) to help fight cravings.
 More information on NRTs is available here.
 You can find locations where NRTs are available on http://campusmap.ucdavis.edu.

-The telephone counseling helplines below have been shown to double the chances of long-term quitting.
-Both operate out of UC San Diego.
+Telephone counseling has been shown to double the chances of long-term quitting.
+All of the helplines below operate out of UC San Diego.

 UC Davis Students